patrickwick/binutils/README.md

   -h, --help
       Print command-specific usage
 ```

 ## Limitations

 * rejects input if program header loads a subset of a section.
 It has to load entire sections.
+* ELF to ELF copying only
+    * not planned to support Windows PE ever

+## TODO

-* ELF to ELF copying only, raw and hex output support will be added later
+* raw and hex output not support yet
+* 64bit ELF files only due to compiler bug in inline else

 ### Current Zig Limitations

 Zig objcopy currently has strict limitations:

 * all input file sections must be ordered ascending by file offsets
+    * does not work on ELF files created with zig itself
 * target endianness must match native endianness
 * no section or program header can be relocated, meaning:
     * shstrtab must be the last section, otherwise adding a new section name may corrupt the headers or section content (undected corruption?)